 An easy way to know that this is a legitimate fee is by checking the vehicle’s window sticker, or Monroney Sticker, which displays a car’s make, model, year, and suggested retail price.

 - Conveyance or documentation fee: This covers the cost of the dealer handling the paperwork.
-Some states limit this amount, and some don't, but it will generally cost you about $100-500.
+Some states limit this amount, and some don't, but it will generally cost you anywhere from $75 to over $500.
 Check your local laws before you head to the dealership, and be sure to question any amount much more than that.

 - State sales tax: Unless you live in a state where there is no sales tax, you need to pay it.
 However, if you are buying a car in a state you don't live in, you will pay your home state's sales tax when you register the vehicle.
 Make sure you remind the dealer you are in town to buy so that they charge you the right amount.

 - Title and registration fee: Not only is it hard to get out of this one, but it's not worthwhile to do so.
 The dealership probably has a good relationship with your local DMV and will be able to get your title and registration, tags, and plates much more efficiently and quickly than you would be able to do on your own.